How to Prepare Catechists for the New Year

 Following Mass, we invite our catechists to join us for a catered brunch.
 Eggs, bacon, juice, pastries, coffee, and tea make an excellent backdrop to good conversation.
 We spend the morning catching up with seasoned friends and meeting new people just starting their own journey as catechists.
 We round out the morning with an inspiring talk from a guest speaker.
 Sometimes we select a speaker who will offer practical advice for the classroom.
 At other times, we might discern that a morning of spiritual reflection is needed.
 Either way, our goal is to center and inspire our companions as we get ready for the year ahead.

 Having inspired our catechists, we are eager to go over the details of the coming year.
 We invite everyone to a kick-off teachers’ meeting.
 I have meetings for just one or two grade levels at a time.
 In the past I have held a single meeting that included catechists of all grade levels.
-However, I have left these large meetings feeling harried because of the large amount of paperwork—as I have to review each catechist’s paperwork and sign-off on them, that led to a lot of down time when dealing with a large number of catechists.
+However, I have left these large meetings feeling harried because of the large amount of paperwork—as I have to review each catechist’s paperwork, that led to a lot of down time when dealing with a large number of catechists.
 As a result, there was not enough time to review general program information, go over the teacher’s guide, walk through the week-by-week curriculum calendars provided for each grade, and other details.
 But more distressing, the opportunity for closer connection was lost.
 Grade-level meetings help everyone—catechists and me—feel grounded, confident, and ready for the year ahead.
 Also, catechists have the chance to meet others who are teaching the same curriculum, allowing them to share ideas.
 Sometimes they even decide to bring their classes together periodically for certain lessons—a natural fostering of faith as community, which I recognize as a moment of grace.

 The greatest gift that we can give to our catechists is the gift of our presence—openly listening to them in a way that lets them know that they are important, accepted, and lovingly supported—just as Jesus did.